meieda/architecture-center/docs/microservices/index.md

-# Designing microservices on Azure with Kubernetes
+# Designing, implementing, and operating microservices on Azure with Kubernetes

 ![](./images/drone.svg)